 Listen in and learn about the everyday life of the Tsar’s family, or the plot to murder Rasputin.
 Track over the year the postings of poets such as Blok, Tsvetaeva and Mayakovsky, painter Malevich, or of revolutionaries Lenin, Kropotkin and Krupskaya, members of the Provisional Government, and many others.
 To make Project1917 more accessible for English speakers, Pushkin House will be posting regular translations throughout the year, some of which will be appearing in English for the first time.

 Project1917 provides an immersive, multimedia experience of the lead up to the October Russian Revolution.
 The atmosphere of the time is evoked through a kaleidoscope of sources, most of them primary: diaries and letters as well as photographs, newspaper articles, poems, film and paintings.
 Users looking for help piecing together the broader narrative will also find a series of useful charts and diagrams created by the Project1917 team.
 While those fancying an encounter with Russia’s most notorious monk may visit the Rasputin chatbot on our joint Facebook page.
 Ask the Black Monk any question you like, and receive one of his famously cryptic and grammatically dubious responses.

 Project1917 is led by journalist, writer and historian Mikhail Zygar, author of the recently-published All the Kremlin’s Men and former Chief Executive of Television Channel Dozhd.
 Zygar has assembled a group of 40 young historians (students, researchers, journalists) to carry out archival research to find evocative and original material relating to this pivotal moment in world history.

-Project1917 commenced in November this year in Moscow and will run until January 2018.
-With the support of Pushkin House, an English-language Facebook page and website www.project1917.com will be launched in early 2017, with a party at Pushkin House in February.
+The Russian version of Project1917 commenced in November 2016 in Moscow and will run until January 2018.
+With the support of Pushkin House, an English-language Facebook page and website www.project1917.com was launched in February 2017, with a party at Pushkin House.